patelpr03/Readme-Generator/READMEOutput.md

 ## Usage

-Provide instruction and examples for use
+provide instruction example for use with screenshots

 ## Contribution